varna9000/cc65-template-project/README.md

    make dsk
    ```

 2. Drop the generated `.dsk` image in your favourite Apple II emulator, or on the real hardware.
-IT should boot in Prodos and you can run the your app.
+It should boot in ProDos and you can run  your app.